 In short, he moves around to get the guys he wants.

-The Packers have 11 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players he may have his eyes on.
-With a pretty solid roster, it’s possible that the Packers don’t have room for 11 rookies – trading up could be an effective to strategy to get fewer, better players (check out the Packers options for trading down here).
+The Packers have 10 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players that could make a difference at positions of need.
+With a pretty solid roster, it’s possible that the Packers don’t have room for 10 rookies – trading up could be an effective to strategy to get fewer, better players (check out the Packers options for trading down here).

 Given that, here are some potential trade options for the Packers where the math works out for a possible deal:

 The Ricky Williams option.
-If the Packers think they are one player away, they could push all their chips in and shoot for a premium blue chipper.
-The Texans meanwhile, retain the #13 overall pick and get a huge haul to start their rebuild.
+If the Packers really covet a big name like blue chip edge rusher Will Anderson (or want watch the world burn and pick a quarterback like CJ Stroud), they could make a bold and ridiculous move like this.
+The Colts meanwhile, still get a fairly high pick at #15 overall and get a huge haul to start their rebuild.
 Highly unlikely, but this shows just how valuable the very top picks in a draft are.